tesfayeleni/HydraAI/README.md

 Model Used: Random Forest Classifier (sklearn)

 Random forest is an ensemble of decision trees that vote on the predicted outcome.
+It was used in this project becasue it is robust to noisy data, handles non-linear relationships well and is easy to interpret.

 Hyperparameters: